 Brexit house price predictions: what do the experts think?

-The charts above show us what’s already happened, but what lies ahead?
-We spoke to a range of industry experts to find out what they believe the future holds for the UK property market this year and once the transition period is over.
+We’ve looked at what has already happened, but what lies ahead?
+We spoke to a range of industry experts to find out what they believe the future holds for the UK property market in 2021.

 The mortgage broker: ‘Buyers remain confident and are taking advantage of low mortgage rates’

-‘Since the market reopened there has been extremely high demand, so it’s difficult to point to confidence being hit.
-The stamp duty holiday will have helped drive activity, so questions remain over what happens after March [when the stamp duty holiday is set to end], and with the [end of the transition period] still to come, whether activity could begin to ease in the New Year.
+‘Since the market reopened after the initial lockdown, there has been extremely high demand, so it’s difficult to point to confidence being hit.
+The stamp duty holiday will have helped drive activity, so questions remain over what happens after it ends in March.
+If the end of the transition period has an impact on the broader economy it could affect activity, although a deal being reached should calm consumer sentiment.

-‘If the market demand continues as it is and we begin to see restrictions ease there’s little to suggest that prices will be hit, but the recovery from the pandemic carries an uncertain outlook and any disruption from Brexit could still add to that uncertainty.
+‘If the demand continues as it is and we begin to see restrictions ease there’s little to suggest that prices will be hit, but the recovery from the pandemic carries an uncertain outlook and any disruption from Brexit could still add to the uncertainty.

 ‘Overall, home buyers have been showing that they remain confident enough to move during a pandemic and to take advantage of low mortgage rates.
-They can also fix those rates in order to protect against any potential future fluctuation and many have taken the opportunity to lock into low rates now.’
+They can also fix those rates in order to protect against any potential future fluctuation and many are taking the opportunity to lock into low rates now.’

 - Find out more: how to choose a mortgage broker